hmz777/Z-Blog/README.md

 #### Components
 The `BlogPost` component renders the blog post cards in the `Blog` page.
-The `ProjectCards` component renders my GitHub repositories as cards using the GitHub API and it calls the `Intersection Observer` on initialization using the `IJSRuntime` in order to call the API once the component is in the viewport.
+The `ProjectCards` component renders my GitHub repositories as cards using the GitHub API and it calls the `Intersection Observer` on initialization using the `IJSRuntime` in order to call the API once the component is in the viewport and it caches the received data in the static global variable `GlobalVariables.GitHubData`.

 ## MarkdownCompiler
 The `MarkdownCompiler` is the project responsible for compiling the markdown files.